When preparing to write the LSAT, recognizing the best way to stay motivated and on top of your studies is critical.

 The LSAT covers a lot of material, meaning time management is a key role in succeeding in your studies.
 Identifying where to spend your time and dividing up your work into achievable chunks is highly necessary to prevent cramming and panic in your studies.

 6. You could be successful at many things if you’re seriously considering this.
 The fact that this is not easy is part of the reason you want it

-7. The questions tend to increase in difficulty in this specific section.
-If you can master the first 15 questions then you are most likely getting a law school score
+7. The questions increase in difficulty in this specific section.
+If you can master the first 15 questions, then you are most likely getting a law school score

 9. Use the REVIEW METHOD to maximize growth from mistakes.